Namely: Why is it that an idea that clearly has roots in conventions has managed to surpass others of its kind?

 Well shit, what is the unique element that makes this thing successful right now?
 Why is it doing better than other things that have used similar concepts in the past?
 What is it that makes it unique enough to have this much power behind it?

 A lot of times people forget that, despite the fact they may have seen the idea before, not everyone has.
 The Running Man was made before most of the audience of the Hunger Games had even been born, some of them having been born and too young to remember anything about it.
 Nineteen Eighty-Four was created before some of their grandparents had even been born.
 Hell, it was created before our President was born.
 And in the end, it doesn't have to be uniquely relevant, it just has to be relevant at all.
 People and ideas can be worthwhile for the same reasons in two different eras.

 |A picture says a thousand words and still doesn't cover this story|

 I just hope Iran never gets them.

-As for me, I think my book touches on quite a few social issues.
-But you'd have to buy it to know for sure.
+As for me, I think my books touch on quite a few social issues.
+But you'd have to buy them to know for sure.
 (I just touched on greed ^_^)